-- a) Accidental spills and/or releases of hazardous materials including gasoline and associated products; and - b) Other project components or systems that have the potential, through accident or malfunction, to adversely affect the natural environment.
+- a) accidental spills and/or releases of hazardous materials including gasoline and associated products; and - b) other project components or systems that have the potential, through accident or malfunction, to adversely affect the natural environment.

 In developing a contingency plan, it is recommended that the Canadian Standards Association publication Emergency Planning for Industry CAN/CSA-Z731-03, be consulted as a reference.
+Service NL (Environmental Protection) should be another resource contacted and a sample Contingency Plan can be supplied to the proponent as a template to work from and expand as necessary.
 The Environmental Emergency Contingency Plan may be included as a separate appendix.